 By Mike Barnard

-When mixing larger batches of resin and hardener, pot life— or the amount of time that elapses before the epoxy hardens in the container—is very important.
-You need to estimate how much mixed epoxy you will use in a certain amount of time.
-Variables that affect this calculation include temperature, volume, surface area, hardener speed, the insulating quality of the substrate the epoxy is exposed to, and any fillers used.
+The first step in controlling exotherm is understanding pot life—the amount of time that elapses before the epoxy hardens (cures) in the container.
+You need to estimate the amount of mixed epoxy you will use within a certain amount of time.
+Variables that affect the pot life calculation include temperature, volume, surface area, hardener speed, the insulating quality of the substrate the epoxy is exposed to, and any fillers added to the epoxy mixture.

 The mechanism that causes heat buildup when epoxy is contained in a thick mass is also why epoxy takes longer to cure when it is applied as a thin film.
 The film does not build heat, so the temperature through the thickness of the epoxy film is pretty close to the ambient temperature.